__________________________________________________________________

 your children, or out of the mouths of your children’s children,

-God has ownership of all souls, and right of final judgment of souls.
+God has ownership of all souls and right of judgment of all souls.
 Eze.
+18:4 (ESV),

-tends towards strong emotions, which can lead us into wicked ways.
+The soul tends toward strong emotions that can lead us into wicked ways.
+It is

-It is hard to control soul emotions and even harder to combat Satan’s evil
+hard to control soul emotions, and harder to combat Satan’s evil spirits unaided!

-unaided!
-None of us can overcome evil spirits in our own power.
-We need the
+None of us can overcome evil spirits in our own power, we need the Lord's help.

-that has power to cast out evil spirits from
+only name with power to cast evil spirits from the soul (Luke 10:17).

-the soul (Luke 10:17-18).
-Only the Lord can help us to control the thoughts and
+Only the Lord can help us control the imaginations and thoughts of the soul, and

 “The law of the LORD is perfect, reviving the soul.”